PhilippTrashman/t1-template-app/README.md

 Bluetooth works over the Serial Interface of the ESP32, currently the only implementation works on Android.
 BLE Support may come in the Future for multiple Systems

+If You want to use the Bluetooth Version and implement it in your own project, dont forget to adjust your AndroidManifest.xml according to the one in this Template.
+If not done properly the App wont work on Android and you will only get an error.
+The easiest Way is to fork this Repo :)